 9. Do not disable or cover your smoke detector.
-Our Dean is the son of a Philadelphia firefighter and will not hesitate to fine you heavily (the University standard fine starts at $250).
+You may be fined heavily for this (the University standard fine starts at $250).

-11. Be cautious with your privacy settings on social media such as facebook and do not share your private information (including location, phone number) with a wide circle of aquaintances.
-See some additional cyber security pointers.
+11. Be cautious with your privacy settings on social media such as Facebook, Instagram, Twitter, TikTok, etc., and do not share your private information (including location, phone number) with a wide circle of acquaintances.
+See some additional cybersecurity pointers.